MJORR/Workflow/understrap.md

 @import "../src/sass/swiper/swiper";

 ```
-Use gulp watch to update.
+Use gulp watch or gulp scripts to update.